DMylesVaughn/Scheduler/README.md

     THEN the saved events persist

 ## Images
     The following image is the initial load page for the Scheduler.
-    ![Load Page] (./assets/images/Load_Page.png)
+        ![Work Schedule Display] (./assets/images/Initial_Load_Page.png)

 ## Deployed Link